phumpal/fastapi-exercise/README.md

 ## Misc

-A few other decisions worth pointing out
+A few other notes

-- To keep the Docker image size small, I used `psycopg2-binary` rather than adding Alpine edge repos for `postgresql17-contrib` and `postgresql17-dev`
+- Used `psycopg2-binary` versus Alpine edge repos for `postgresql17-contrib` and `postgresql17-dev` to reduce image size
 - Preferred environment variables to construct `DATABASE_URL` due to possible variable interpolation and YAML shortcomings in docker-compose
-- Allowed use of `DATABASE_URL` if developing outside of docker-compose
+- Allowed use of `DATABASE_URL` _when_ developing outside of docker-compose
-- Used GitHub Copilot to improve maintainability - single responsibility, modular, simpler to test
+- Used GitHub Copilot to
+    - improve maintainability - single responsibility, modular
+    - add structured logging